Rest Haven Cemetery

 It is significant in the history of Franklin.
 The cemetery was formally founded in 1855 but has some earlier burials, as early as 1841.
 It has 475 documented graves, including those of 66 Confederate Civil War soldiers.
-Among the Civil War veterans is Union Brevet Brigadier General James Patton Brownlow (1841–1879).
+Among the Civil War veterans is Union Brevet Brigadier General, James Patton Brownlow who died at Knoxville, Tennessee, United States (1841–1879).

 It is across North Margin Street from Franklin City Cemetery, also NRHP-listed in 2012.